h4unted/haunt/commands.md

 :commands:

-Within the bash shell, you can list your linux system's pci devices with this [diagnostic](diagnostic) commands.
+Within the bash shell, you can list your linux system's pci devices,hardrives and system processes, with these [diagnostic](diagnostic) commands.
 You can also list all mounted and unmounted [disks](disk_management) on linux

 these are the different environment [variables](variables) location within linux